Common collaboration mistakes and how to avoid them

 • It’s hard to bring different people into one room owing to their different schedules

-• Sharing a meeting agenda that attendees can relate and contribute to
+• Sharing a meeting agenda that attendees can relate to and contribute to

 • Tracking progress from start to finish is nearly impossible following a meeting

-Solution: Instead of holding too many meetings, reduce the number to just two meetings a week.
+Solution: Instead of holding too many meetings, reduce the number to just two weekly meetings.
 Make sure only relevant people take part in it.
-Define the purpose of the meeting in advance so that people come prepared than completely clueless.
+Define the purpose of the meeting in advance so that people come prepared rather than entirely clueless.
 If you’re not a fan of meetings, start using communication tools to enable the seamless exchange of relevant information.

 “ProofHub is a proven team collaboration software that connects co-workers and helps them get work done faster.
 Check it out now!”